ojhoundegnonto/ojh_1D-MITgcn_configurations/README.md

 <h1> The MITgcm</h1>

 The MIT General Circulation Model (MITgcm) is a sophisticated computational tool developed for investigating atmospheric, oceanic, and climatic phenomena.
 Its innovative design utilizes mathematical similarities between fluid systems, allowing a single core algorithm to model both atmospheric and oceanic currents.
 This versatile approach enables researchers to study a wide range of Earth system processes using a unified framework.
 The MITgcm has a non-hydrostatic capability that can be used to study both small-scale and large scale processes.
 It also resolved the sea ice, ocean-ice and land-ice dynamics processes.
 More detail can be found [here](https://mitgcm.readthedocs.io/en/latest/overview/overview.html).
+Additional documentation on the MITgcm features and to use it can also be foud [here](https://readthedocs.org/projects/mitgcm/downloads/pdf/latest/).

 <h1>How to install?</h1>